 …

 The MIC field of the FTE is 0 for message 1 and computed as described in 12.7.8.4.3 (TPK handshake message 2) and 12.7.8.4.4 (TPK handshake message 3) for messages 2 and 3 respectively

-[1029]
+[1029]NOTE – In case of a single link TDLS, when a TDLS peer STA is affiliated with a non-AP MLD, the corresponding TDLS initiator STA Address field or the TDLS responder STA Address field contained in the Link Identifier element is set to the non-AP MLD’s MAC address (see 35.3.xx.2 (TDLS over a single link)).
+As a result, the corresponding non-AP MLD MAC address is used during TPK generation.